Supermarket strategies for the holiday season.

 Stay on the perimeter

-All the unhealthy, processed foods tend to be toward the center of the store.
+All the unhealthy, processed foods tend to be toward the center of the store, which is true at a micro market or a super market.
 Fresh produce, meats, dairy and other healthy foods are on the perimeter.
 Staying away from the center aisles will help curb temptation from junk and convenience foods and impulse buying.

 Reading food labels is a must.
 You cannot go by the ads you see on TV and in magazines, touting how “healthy” a company’s product is.
 Ingredients used for filler, flavoring and preservation -- although FDA approved -- are literally poisonous and wreak havoc on our bodies.
 Reading food labels is the only way to see for yourself what is in the product you’re buying, to judge if in fact it is nutritious.